Psychotherapy is an actvity "which involves our fellow human beings, and our being with them as fellow human beings."

 - Understanding the unique features of each individual.

-We also weave psychoeducation in to our work with Addictions and the Family as we believe education and knowledge is key to bringing about understanding and awareness for individuals.
+We also weave psychoeducation in to our work when needed as we believe education and knowledge is key to bringing about understanding and awareness for individuals.
 With greater awareness, the possibilities for change may arise as new perspectives are understood; creating a little bit more room in their lives for different choices rather than the usual unhelpful yet familiar patterns of functioning.

 We believe people who come to therapy wish to: